All Episodes

 We need more competitive races.

-And by the way, this business of whatever happens in California happens in his state too.
+And by the way, this business of whatever happens in California happens in his state, too.

-I think I don't think the governor and the senator see eye to eye on illegal immigration.
+I think, I don't think the governor and the senator see eye to eye on illegal immigration.

-McCain uh was opposed to that in uh in in Arizona.
+McCain was opposed to that in Arizona.

 So back here in just a second.

-I know it's early, and I know that the uh 2006 election is just a little over a year away, so it's hard to predict outcomes here, almost impossible to do.
+I know it's early, and I know that the 2006 election is just a little over a year away, so it's hard to predict outcomes here, almost impossible to do.

 All right, try this.